-Chain Reaction's major work for 2011 - 12 has been the further development of Mt Druitt Learning Ground.
+Chain Reaction's major work for 2012 - 13 has been the further development of Mt Druitt Learning Ground.
 The project is designed as a behavioural change management centre offered to the most culturally diverse and disadvantaged families in the eleven suburbs of Mt Druitt, a population of 60,000.
 It is designed as a "safe haven" in which families can acquire self-confidence and personal living and literacy and numeracy skills such that they will be enabled to participate in mainstream living thus entering or re-entering school or other institutions of learning and or working in the community in voluntary or paid work.
 Chain Reaction staff together with volunteers prepared curriculum and course material and took care of recruitment details.
-Learning Ground continued to operate throughout 2011 - 12.
-A Part-time Project Coordinator was re-appointed in January when DEEWR on-going funding for 12 months was confirmed.
+Learning Ground continued to operate throughout 2012 - 13.
+A Part-time Project Coordinator was re-appointed in March for 12 months when FaHCSIA funding was acquired with the assistance of Hon.
+Ed Husic Member for Chifley.